History of libraries: Classical period

 In 213 BC during the reign of Emperor Qin Shi Huang most books were ordered destroyed.
 The Han Dynasty (202 BC – 220 AD) reversed this policy for replacement copies, and created three imperial libraries.
 Liu Xin a curator of the imperial library was the first to establish a library classification system and the first book notation system.
 At this time the library catalog was written on scrolls of fine silk and stored in silk bags.
 Important new technological innovations include the use of paper and block printing.
-Wood-block printing, facilitated the large-scale reproduction of classic Buddhist texts which were avidly collected in many private libraries that flourished during the T'ang Dynasty (618–906 AD).
+Wood-block printing, facilitated the large-scale reproduction of classic Buddhist texts which were avidly collected in many private libraries that flourished during the Tang dynasty (618–906 AD).

 The Ming Dynasty in 1407 founded the imperial library, the Wen Yuan Pavilion.
 It also sponsored the massive compilation of the Yongle Encyclopedia, containing 11,000 volumes including copies of over 7000 books.
 It was soon destroyed, but similar very large compilations appeared in 1725 and 1772.

 Late antiquity

 In Persia, collection of books once again attracted both rulers and priests throughout the Sassanid Empire (224 - 651 AD) once the country could gain a relatively political and economic stability.
 Priests intended to compile the existing Zoroastrianism manuscripts from all over the territory and rulers were keen on the consolidation and promotion of science.
 At the time, many Zoroastrian fire temples were co-located with local libraries that were designed to collect and promote the religious contents.
 Academy of Gundeshapur being built by Shapur I can well-represents the Sasanid Kings willingness for collection and consolidation of science resources.
-The Academy comprised an extensive library, a hospital and an academy.
-Enriching the library resources, the Academy constantly was sending ambassadors to widespread geographical regions e.g. China, Rome and India to inscribe the manuscripts, codices, and books; translate them to Pahlavi from diverse languages e.g. Sanskrit, Greek and Syriac and bring them back to the Centre.
+The academy comprised an extensive library, a hospital and an academy.
+Enriching the library resources, the academy constantly was sending ambassadors to widespread geographical regions e.g. China, Rome and India to inscribe the manuscripts, codices, and books; translate them to Pahlavi from diverse languages e.g. Sanskrit, Greek and Syriac and bring them back to the centre.

 During the Late Antiquity and Middle Ages periods, there was no Rome of the kind that ruled the Mediterranean for centuries and spawned the culture that produced twenty-eight public libraries in the urbs Roma.
 The empire had been divided then later re-united again under Constantine the Great who moved the capital of the Roman Empire in 330 AD to the city of Byzantium which was renamed Constantinople.
 The Roman intellectual culture that flourished in ancient times was undergoing a transformation as the academic world moved from laymen to Christian clergy.
 As the West crumbled, books and libraries flourished and flowed east toward the Byzantine Empire.
 There, four different types of libraries were established: imperial, patriarchal, monastic, and private.
 Each had its own purpose and, as a result, their survival varied.